 The first and most important decision each Member must make when joining a health maintenance organization is the selection of a Primary Care Physician.
-This decision is important since it is through this Physician that Covered Services, particularly those provided by Specialists, are obtained.
+This decision is important since it is through this Physician that all other health services, particularly those of Specialists, are obtained.
 The Member is free to choose any Primary Care Physician listed in Capital Health Plan's published list of Primary Care Physicians whose practice is open to additional Members.
+Primary Care Physician or PCP means the Physician, licensed under chapter 458, 459, 460, or 461 of the Florida Statutes, who is the Primary Care Physician for the Member, according to Capital Health Plan's records, and who provides primary care medical services to Members under a Primary Care Physician provider contract with Capital Health Plan then in effect.
+A Primary Care Physician may specialize in internal medicine, family practice, general practice, or pediatrics.
+Also, a gynecologist or obstetrician/gynecologist may elect to contract with Capital Health Plan as a Primary Care Physician.
 This choice should be made when the Member enrolls.
-The Subscriber is responsible for choosing a Primary Care Physician for all minor Dependents, including a newborn child or an adopted newborn child.
+The Subscriber is responsible for choosing a Primary Care Physician for all minor Dependents including a newborn child or an adopted newborn child.
 Some important rules apply to the Member's Primary Care Physician relationship:

-- 1. The Primary Care Physician selected by the Member will maintain a Physicianpatient relationship with the Member, and will be, except as set forth in this Member Handbook, responsible for providing, authorizing, and coordinating all medical services for the Member. - 2 Except as may otherwise be set forth in this Member Handbook, the Member must look to the Primary Care Physician to provide or coordinate their care. - 3.
-Except for Emergency Services and Care, all services must be received from the Member's Primary Care Physician, from Contracting Providers on referral from, or by authorization of, the Primary Care Physician, or through another health care provider designated by Capital Health Plan.
-See the Access to Other Contracting Providers subsection of this section for exceptions to this rule. - 4.
-Capital Health Plan wants the Member and the Primary Care Physician to have a good relationship.
-To be certain this relationship is conducive to effective health care, both the Member and the Primary Care Physician may request a change in the Primary Care Physician assignment:
+- 1. The Primary Care Physician selected by the Member will maintain a Physicianpatient relationship with the Member, and will be, except as set forth in this handbook, responsible for providing, authorizing and coordinating all medical services for the Member. - 2.
+Except as set forth in this handbook, the Member must look to the Primary Care Physician to provide or coordinate his/her care. - 3.
+Except for Emergency Services and Care, all services must be received from the Member's Primary Care Physician, from Contracting Providers on referral from or authorization of the Primary Care Physician, or through another health care provider designated by the Member's Primary Care Physician or Capital Health Plan.
+See the Access to Other Contracting Providers subsection of this section for exceptions to this rule.

-- a.
+- 4. Capital Health Plan wants the Member and the Primary Care Physician to have a good relationship.
+To be certain this relationship is conducive to effective health care, both the Member and the Primary Care Physician may request a change in the Primary Care Physician assignment: - a.
 The Member may request a transfer to another Primary Care Physician whose practice is open to enrollment of additional Members.
 The transfer of care to the newly selected Primary Care Physician shall be effective the first day of the following calendar month. - b.
 Instances may occur where the Primary Care Physician, for good cause, finds it impossible to establish an appropriate and viable Physician-patient relationship with the Member.
 In such a circumstance, the Primary Care Physician may request that Capital Health Plan assist the Member in the selection of another Primary Care Physician. - 5.
-If the Primary Care Physician selected by the Member terminates their contract with Capital Health Plan, is unable to perform their duties, or is on a leave of absence, Capital Health Plan may assist the Member in selecting, or Capital Health Plan may assign, another Primary Care Physician to the Member.
+If the Primary Care Physician selected by the Member terminates his or her contract with Capital Health Plan, is unable to perform his or her duties, or is on a leave of absence, Capital Health Plan may assist the Member in selecting, or Capital Health Plan may assign, another Primary Care Physician to the Member.